compose-spec/compose-spec/05-services.md

 ### hostname

-`hostname` declares a custom host name to use for the service container. must be a valid RFC 1123 hostname.
+`hostname` declares a custom host name to use for the service container.
+Must be a valid RFC 1123 hostname.

 ### image